yanakipre/bot/CONTRIBUTING.md

 This repository uses [CodeAssigner](https://github.com/apps/codeassigner) app for the reviews.
 Add yourself to http://62.84.113.17/ to get notified about changes.

+## OpenAPI schema

+The OpenAPI schema is usually defined in the `apispec` directory.
+It must abide to the .redocly.yaml configuration file.

 ## Local environment

 This describes how to run the repo locally.